khiet/poll/README.md

 ##### Hosting

-Follow the instructions on Firebase for Hosting.
-This is usually a simple two-step process using `firebase init` followed by `firebase deploy`.
+For hosting on firebase, follow the instructions on Firebase for Hosting.

+1. `npm run build`
+2. `firebase deploy`

 ### Project outline